dailystory/docs/articles/changelog/2020/december.md

 # DailyStory Product Updates for December 2020
+## December 21, 2020
+* Can't create a new email - won't let me save and create in any account

 ## December 18, 2020
 * Create profile.arm.jsoSegment names not showing up on autopilot blocksn